simon-m-mudd/funmixer_apptainer/readme_apptainer.md

 ## Now run the container

 You should now have a file called `funmixer_container.sif`.
 This is the actual container.
-It has a functionion Ubuntu operating system and python environemt on it, so it is not small: 250 Mb
+It has a functioning Ubuntu operating system and python environemt on it, so it is not small: 250 Mb.

 To run the container, use